Ssshhhh...Koi Hai

-Mamik Singh, Salil Ankola, Neha Devi Singh, Jiten Lalwani,Alex Upadhyay, Shahbaz Khan, Gufi Paintal, Shonali Malhotra, Reshma Khan, KK Goswami, Shiva Rindani, Vindu Dara Singh, Ronit Roy, Mac Mohan, Sunil Grover, Murali Sharma, Hrishikesh Pandey, Kamya Panjabi, Girish Jain and others have starred in the series.
+Mamik Singh, Salil Ankola, Neha Devi Singh, Jiten Lalwani, Alex Upadhyay, Shahbaz Khan, Gufi Paintal, Shonali Malhotra, Reshma Khan, KK Goswami, Shiva Rindani, Vindu Dara Singh, Ronit Roy, Mac Mohan, Sunil Grover, Murali Sharma, Hrishikesh Pandey, Kamya Panjabi, Girish Jain Gaurav Chopra others have starred in the series.
 Shakti Anand, Indian TV actor, also worked in the first season and two episodes of the second season.

 Plot

 Season 1 (2001–2004)

-Initial episodes were the stories related from every aspect of horror and thrillers and in later episodes a ghostbuster was introduced named Vikraal played by Mamik Singh, who captures ghosts.
+Initial episodes were the stories related from every aspect of horror and thrillers and in later episodes a ghostbuster was introduced named Vikraal, who captures ghosts.
 Later again, the show takes turn over after the return of Mayakaal, who was the most powerful wizard and captured Vikraal.
 Guru Satyacharya observed that Vikraal could not handle the situation alone, and therefore decided to summon Mritunjay's daughter Bijli and Captain Kishan to help Vikraal.
 These three defeated Mayakaal.
 These ghostbusters' mission was to get rid of all the ghosts and evil spirits in the world.
 These three ghost-busters were called the Trikaal, who were always ready to fight evil powers.
-The Show used to run every Friday 10:00pm, Later changed to 10:30pm on Star Plus prime Weekand.
-Later, the show had a re-run at Star Utsav which aired during 2008 at 10:00pm every Saturday and Sunday.